naominpn/exquisitecorpse/README.md

 <br>
 <br>
 For this project, a program was written to mimic the Exquisite Corpse game.
-Using methods I have learned to randomly combine different parts of ASCII characters to create a new creature.
+Using methods to randomly combine different parts of ASCII characters to create a new creature.
 <br>
 <br>
 (Exquisite Corpse is one of the projects in the Codecademy C# course.
 Currently going through C# methods part of the course)